darvie/Darvesh-Portfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Darvesh is a student of Psychology and Data Science at the University of British Columbia.
+He is passionate about computers and technology.
+His interests lie among Research, Artificial Intelligence, Mobile Computing, Programmable Matter and Database Engineering / Administration.
+Among his free time, he is an avid card collector, magic enthusiast, and is the CEO of a successful startup, Distractions Perfected.
 {style="text-align: justify;"}